deployment-gap-model-education-fund/deployment-gap-model/docs/data-mart/eia860m__monthly__generators.md

-# projects_status_monthly_eia860m
+# eia860m__monthly__generators

-This table contains three years of operational status history for each generator in EIA 860m.
-The data are monthly timeseries of the operational status code.
+This table contains three years of monthly status history for each generator in EIA 860M.
 Each row is a generator-month pair.

 ## Column Descriptions